Spleentery/Compilers/README.md

 The semantics of a programming language describes what the code means and how it behaves when executed.
 ![semantic visitor](docs/semantics.png)

+*see ASemanticVisitor.java*

+### OLLIR

+"Optimized Low-Level Intermediate Representation"

+OLLIR Is a middle step when translating code.
+We start with high-level code that's easy for humans to understand, and we want to convert it into something that a computer can run efficiently.
+OLLIR is like a bridge between these two.
+It's a way to represent the code in a simpler, more optimized form, making it easier for the computer to execute.
+This step helps make the final code faster and more efficient.

+*see OllirVisitor.java*

 ### Jasmin

 Jasmin is a tool that helps to write Java bytecode directly.
 Java bytecode is a low-level representation of Java programs that the Java Virtual Machine (JVM) understands and executes.